 Regardless of your geographical location, if you have a lawn it is likely turf grass.
 Turf grass is like any plant, in that to reach its truest, greenest potential, you need to feed it.
 Using fertilizer is one way to feed grass, but there are many ways you can feed the grass and the microbes in your soil to achieve a fuller, greener lawn.

 Fertilizer is the most common way to feed grass.
-Fertilizer is a chemical or natural substance that is added to soil to increase its fertility.
+Fertilizer is added to soil to increase its fertility.
 Essentially, the soil is the growing medium for your grass, and the more nutrients the soil has, the better your grass will grow.
 Fertilizers add beneficial nutrients to your soil like a multivitamin adds nutrients to your diet.
 Some fertilizers also help the soil to retain water and allow air to flow, helping the roots of your grass.

 The first three elements, oxygen, hydrogen, and carbon, are all consumed by the plant above ground through the air and rain.
 Nitrogen, phosphorus, and potassium get absorbed through the soil.
 Even the most fertile soil will eventually be depleted of these vital nutrients as the plants eat and grow, which is why using fertilizer is essential to growing greener, healthier grass.

 All fertilizer’s labels include the percentage of these nutrients, or elements, with three numbers separated by dashes representing N, P, and K. The higher the number, the more of that particular nutrient.
 The rest of the fertilizer’s formula is fillers that work to distribute the nutrients evenly so the blades of the grass don’t get burned.